Organizing Yummy Tubed Watercolor + Gouache Paint

 When I initially set up my palettes with paint, I painted swatches of every color and cut up the swatches into squares.
 Every few months, I squeeze fresh paint to the wells in the palette that are running low and make note when tubes are almost out of paint.
 Fortunately I use very little paint and even painting consistently with gouache, I don’t have to refresh my palette very often.
 When I get new colors, I make swatches for them.

 After painting all of the swatches I toyed with the order that I wanted to place them in the palette boxes.
 Have no fear.
 This was not any sort of scientific or art school algorithm but rather ordering them in a way that pleases the eye.
 You get to decide the order you like best!

 PREPARING THE PALETTES

 Next, the process of squeezing a similar amount of paint into each well, following the order I had decided and then re-decided after the swatches got disorganized and re-organized.
 Being a self-taught artist, I didn’t have a particular array that I knew would make sense, so I over-analyzed, then stressed out, then ultimately decided to go with the order that made sense to me.
 This works for the way that I work.

 I squeezed a little bit of each of the W&N watercolors and the various colors of gouache into the palettes, with a little room for expansion.
 To house all of the colors, I got two Mijello 33-section covered palettes.
-I’ve been using these now for many, many years and the are perfect for working at my art desk.
-These are not airtight enough to travel with, but perfect for around the house!
+I’ve been using these for many, many years and they are perfect for working at my art desk.
+Keep in mind that these palettes are not airtight enough for traveling, but I love them for around the house where I usually paint!